 INS 2500 CLAIMS AND UNDERWRITING (3 credits)

-Designed to introduce the student to the concept of the underwriting process.
+Designed to introduce students to the concept of the underwriting process.
 Students study how underwriters decide on the cost of the risk and price it accordingly.
-Actuarial science is studied in relationship to cost structure.
+Studies actuarial science in relationship to cost structure.
 Students gain knowledge in the underwriting process and understand how an offer is made to a prospective client by assessing and appraising the risk involved in the offer.
-Students use software in the finance lab to work on proposals based on statistical methods is assessing probability of loss.
-Students will work in teams on case studies to create underwriting scenarios using data and circumstances in real life situations in the pricing of insurance.
-The study of claims is designed to introduce students to the claims (property and liability) process, claims adjusting and extent of the companies' liability to the claimant.
-This course is designed to have the student understand the investigative nature of claims.
-Students also study the concept of depreciation, replacement costs and the cash value of assets using financial formulas that are industry/company specific.
-Special attention will be given to the two sides of claims, representation of the company and representation of the client (public adjustors).
+Students use software in the finance lab to work on proposals based on statistical methods in assessing probability of loss.
+Students will work in teams on case studies to create underwriting scenarios using data and circumstances in real-life insurance pricing situations.
+The study of claims is designed to introduce students to the claims (property and liability) process, claims adjusting and extent of the company’s liability to the claimant.
+Students will learn the investigative nature of claims and study the concept of depreciation, replacement costs and the cash value of assets using financial formulas that are industry/company-specific.
+Special attention will be given to the two sides of claims – representation of the company and representation of the client (public adjustors).

 Prerequisites: MIS 1050, INS 1200 and INS 2100